intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 For more details, please see [Launching Spark on YARN](https://spark.apache.org/docs/latest/running-on-yarn.html#launching-spark-on-yarn).

-## 1.3 Use Remote Dataset to Run the Example
+## 1.3 Use Distributed Storage When Running on YARN
 __Note:__
-* When you are running programs on YARN, you should load data from network file systems (e.g. HDFS and S3).
+* When you are running programs on YARN, you should load data from a distributed storage (e.g. HDFS or S3) instead of the local file system.

-The Fashion-MNIST example uses a BigDL providing function `get_remote_file_to_local` to download datasets and create PyTorch Dataloader on each executor.
+The Fashion-MNIST example uses a function `get_remote_file_to_local` provided by BigDL to download datasets and create PyTorch Dataloader on each executor.

 ```python
 import torch